shivampb/RAG-PDF-Analyzer/README.md

 - **Error: Missing Dependencies**: Ensure all required packages are installed using `pip install -r requirements.txt`.
 - **Streamlit Not Found**: Run `pip install streamlit` if the module is not found.
-- **Model Connection Issues**: Verify that the Ollama models are hosted and accessible at the configured base URL.
+- **Model Connection Issues**: Verify that the Ollama application is running and the required models are available using the `ollama pull` command.

 ---